Wasps

 +

-Wasps typically don't reuse old nests, but they may build new nests in the same favorable location.
+Wasps typically do not reuse old nests.
+However, they may build new nests in the same spot.
 After removal, we can treat the area to discourage rebuilding.

 What attracts wasps to my property?